danniel1205/tech-notes/k8s/explore-admission-controllers/explore-admission-controllers.md

----
-tags: k8s-fundamentals
----
 # Deep dive admission controllers

 ## What are admission controllers

 - **Gatekeeper** that intercept (authenticated) API requests and may change the request object or deny the request altogether.
   For example, when a namespace is deleted and subsequently enters the Terminating state, the NamespaceLifecycle admission controller is what prevents any new objects from being created in this namespace.
 - Among the more than 30 admission controllers shipped with Kubernetes, two take a special role because of their nearly limitless flexibility - **`ValidatingAdmissionWebhooks`** and **`MutatingAdmissionWebhooks`**.
   This approach decouples the admission controller logic from the Kubernetes API server, thus allowing users to implement custom logic to be executed whenever resources are created, updated, or deleted in a Kubernetes cluster.
 ![admission controller phases](resources/admission-webhook-phrases.png)

 ![validating-webhook-flow](resources/validating-webhook-flow.png)